jamespeterschinner/async_v20/doc/source/health.rst

 async_v20 includes OANDA's v20 health `API <http://developer.oanda.com/rest-live-v20/health/>`_.

 During the initialization of OandaClient the statuses of the services are checked.
-A warning is generated for each service that is not currently up.
+A warning is logged for each service that is not currently up.

 Users are encouraged to explicitly check the service they wish to use is available.